jkstill/sqlrun/README.md

         --password  obvious.
                     user will be prompted for password if not on the command line

+            --drcp  connect via DRCP (see DBD:Oracle docs) --drcp-class  set the classname for the DRCP connection (optional)

+                    DRCP: setting the {ora_drcp => 1} connection attribute as per the DBD::Oracle
+                          docs is not working as documented, as of the latest version, 1.80.

+                          it is necessary to append ':pooled' to the connection name for a DRCP connection

     --max-sessions  number of sessions to use

        --exe-delay  seconds to delay between sql executions defaults to 0.1 seconds